 “I can’t believe Obama (or White House Chief of Staff Rahm Emanuel) will stand by and let Reid do it.”

 Thomas Friedman writing in the New York Times over the weekend, calling for a “Green Tea Party movement”, describes the development as “a travesty”.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.